Prerequisites, Requirements and Policies

 I. Communication skills

-Required course work will include at least two writing-intensive courses, which can be in the humanities or the social/behavioral sciences and may be counted as part of the 24-semester hour requirement for the humanities and social sciences.
+Required coursework will include at least two writing-intensive courses, which can be in the humanities or the social and or behavioral sciences, and may be counted toward the 24-semester hour requirement for the humanities and social sciences.
 It is expected that the student will have demonstrated precise and fluent communication in spoken and written English.
-It is strongly recommended that the student achieve basic conversational skills in a foreign language.
+It is highly recommended that students achieve basic conversational skills in a foreign language.

 II.
 Teamwork skills